nhatphamminh/Python-Networking/README.md

 Then, depending on your needs:
 * If you want to run **Kali Linux** in a virtual machine, go to: https://www.kali.org/get-kali/#kali-virtual-machines and download the version for VMware.
 * If you want to run **Ubuntu or other operating systems**, just go to their official websites and download the suitable version for VMware.
+> Make sure your disks have enough space for one opertaing systems and the memmory required is **2GB**